ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Survivor by Age : The chances of survival was higher if the age group is lower Survivors based on port of Embarkment: Survival were higher for Embarkment at Cherbourg(55%) than Queenstown(38.9%) and Southampton(33.7%)
 Survivors by Gender & Pclass: Survival rate was higher for females travelling by first class (P1) at 96.8% than second class(P2) at 92.1% than third class(P3) at 50.0%

 Design - intially my design choice was to ensure how many men and women survived travelling in different class , Embarkation port and their age group.
 I wanted to make it simple so chose Vertical bar charts

-once on receiving feedback to the visualization, I understood packing too many parameters is loosing the message.
+Once on receiving feedback to the visualization, I understood packing too many parameters is loosing the message.
 Hence on feedback, I removed age and converted the vertcla bar plot to horizontal bar plot after a nuber of try with horizontal plot bar based on percentile axix (i.e. myChart.addPctAxis("x", "Survived");

 Feedback - include all feedback you received from others on your visualization from the first sketch to the final visualization
 Person (1) Kristien Ahlgren as below: